c4tch/Salesforce-Apex-Test-Framework/README.md

 ## Q&A
 ### Ideas for improvement
-One part that this project overlaps to is the OrgSettings area, and automation control for example (ie blocking and working with triggers, validation rules and process buider at scale).
-It could also overlap to error handling and reporting too, and include the new EventBus delivery methods as well as DML.
+- Error handling and reporting of failures to enable trend analysis of common development / SIT problems
+- Include the new EventBus delivery methods as well as DML.
 Now that would be cool.
+- This project overlaps to the OrgSettings area and automation control for example (ie blocking and working with triggers, validation rules and process buider at scale), it might be desirable to abstract these away to make the framework more contained.

 ### Is it really a framework?
 Technically not, though it does have interfaces that madate certain footprints and coding styles, it is more of a 'pattern'; however this repo can be used directly as base code and extended easily, so the answer is also 'Yes'.
 Other examples of frameworks in apex include Kevin O'Hara's excellent Light Weight Trigger Framework.